KristianTan/listMaker/README.md

 * List entries can be deleted by clicking on them
 * List titles can be updated by clicking on them

+##### Accounts
+Logged in users can save lists to access in the future.
+If they save the list, they can view it from the `Saved lists` page, and access and edit it without needing to enter the passphrase.

 ## API End points
 This project contains API end points for the 4 CRUD operations as listed below.